idbjorh/db2-bash-completion/README.md

 # Db2 Bash Completion

-db2-completion.sh defines a set of shell functions to provide command-line completion for the IBM Db2 Command Line Processor, `db2`.
+db2-completion.sh defines a set of shell functions to provide command-line completion for CLP _commands_ of the IBM Db2 Command Line Processor.

 ## Installation